ekta0616/gbce/README.md

 | price     | float  | ✅ Yes   | Market price for the stock       |

 ### **4️⃣ GBCE All Share Index**
+📌 **GET "/share_index"**
 ```
-📌 GET /share_index
 •  Description: Computes the GBCE All Share Index (geometric mean of all stock prices).
 •  Response: Returns All Share Index.
 ```

 ## **<u>HTML</u>**